 Making a deposit at a bingo site where you can pay by phone is pretty simple.
 After entering the deposit amount in the bingo site’s cashier screen in the usual way and selecting a mobile phone billing payment method, the payment must be authenticated and this will happen in one of the following ways:

-- A text is sent to your phone and you reply with a word or code to authorise the transaction
+- A text is sent to your phone and you reply with a word or code to authorise the transaction (this is a direct descendant of the old method for buying novelty ringtones by sending a text to a premium number)

 - A text is sent to your phone with an activation code that has to be entered on the cashier page